Riding Rules, Queensland

 2.2.1 park the scooter in a safe and responsible way, having regard for other path users;

-2.2.2 park only in the designated parking areas indicated in the Neuron app;
+2.2.2 do not park outside the service area or in any designated no-parking zone as indicated in the Neuron app;

 2.2.3 deploy the kickstand;